 Keep the items fully submerged in the dye buckets and you can squeeze and manipulate them while they’re in the dye.
 Try not to disturb the water too much so it doesn’t oxidize.

-The toughest part of the process is keeping items fully submerged in the dye.
-If you get oxidation on the top of your dye it can change the pattern.
 If you have sediment on the bottom be careful that your fabric doesn’t touch it.
 You may need to add some weight on your fabrics to hold them fully submerged.